timelessmemory/ConfigurableQuestionaireSystem/README.md

 # Custom Questionaire System
 The system is configurable, flexible, including frontend and backend.
 Backend can configure questionaire information and questions.
-The frontend show the questionaire you configured.
+There are The frontend show the questionaire you configured and i18n is supported.
 Technology mainly includes angularjs, jquery, bootstrap, mysql and php.
 In addition, ueditor is used to edit questionaire.

 * integrate angular and ueditor: http://www.open-open.com/lib/view/open1411391886875.html